gheeghee

 • Insect repellent: Some cultures use ghee mixed with herbs as a natural insect repellent.

 It’s important to remember that not all types of ghee are suitable for every use.
 For personal care and household applications, look for high-quality, organic ghee.
-Consult a healthcare professional before Starting Your Day with Ghee for medicinal purposes.
+Consult with a healthcare professional before Starting Your Day with Ghee for medicinal purposes.

 Thanks for visiting Gymbag4u.com